 The Jansport Right Pack has 31L of storage capacity and is capable of fitting more gear, books, and gadgets than most of the competition.
 It is our favorite for school because of its voluminous design.
 The Icon doesn't feature the same volume, but it offers unparalleled organizational capacity.
 It has three compartments, whereas the Jansport only has one.
 If you prefer to put everything in one place, the Jansport might be for you.
 But if you like having a home for each gadget or item, the Incase Icon is a better choice.

 Top-loading bags are easy to use and allow you to see their internal contents at a glance.
 Of the many we tested, we appreciate the Patagonia Black Hole and the Fjallraven Kanken 15" the most.
 While they carry enough to keep us happy, they include relatively few features to stay organized.
 These are great options as the top-loading style adds versatility for what you put in your backpack.
-The Thule Pack n' Pedal offers the opportunity to expand the volume with its roll-top design that other packs in this review don't have.
-This expanding option adds protection but makes it harder to get things in and out of the bag.

 Another important consideration is the number of compartments and types of pockets.
 Some folks prefer a backpack with an open compartment and fewer pockets, like the Mystery Ranch Urban Assault 21, while others prefer many pockets for optimal storage like the Icon.